Centers | Texas Venture Labs

 We host office hours

 with the current group of Accenture Venture Partners leading up to each application cycle.
-Office hours are held at Cafe One Twenty Five from 11:00am - 12:00pm in the AT&T Executive Education and Conference Center every Friday.
+Office hours are held at Cafe One Twenty Five from 11:00am - 12:30pm in the AT&T Executive Education and Conference Center on the Second Friday of every month.
 If you're unable to attend and have questions please email us